formkit/docs-content/essentials/configuration.md

 ### 3. Vue plugin options

-When registering the the `@formkit/vue` plugin, you can provide prop values to be injected into to all `<FormKit>` components.
+When registering the `@formkit/vue` plugin, you can provide prop values to be injected into to all `<FormKit>` components.

 <example
   name="Component props"